Approach & Reporting Challenges & Responses

 Challenge: How can we strengthen collaboration between all our public and private stakeholders to achieve sustainable impact and produce positive results for society, clients and the bank?

 Response: Throughout 2016, we included clients, partners, industry bodies and local authorities in new projects aimed at bringing more social and financial capital to the organizations we support for initiatives addressing important issues.
 In addition to funding our global initiatives, the Credit Suisse Foundation also supports activities in communities across Switzerland through the Jubilee Fund and responds to natural disasters globally by providing financial support for immediate and longer-term assistance to affected regions.
 Moreover, our Micro-Donations program enables clients and employees to make small direct online donations to a select number of our partners in Switzerland.
 We also continued our partnerships with the Asian Development Bank and the Swiss Agency for Development Collaboration (SDC) in the impact investing and microfinance sectors.

 Challenge: Make responsible use of resources and ensure that our work is performed by employees in the most appropriate locations.
 What impact does this have on the structure of the company?

-Response: In view of the ongoing transformation of the financial services industry, as well as low interest rates and rising costs, we transferred additional services from regional headquarters to our captive Centers of Excellence (CoEs) around the world in 2015.
-This meant that we reduced the number of positions in regional headquarters while at the same time moving functions and services to our captive CoEs, which now account for 19% of our workforce.
-Targeted training to further enhance the expertise and management skills of our employees provides increased career development opportunities and helps us to attract and retain the best talent for our CoEs, actively strengthening their role by assigning them functions with greater responsibility.
+Response: In view of the ongoing transformation of the financial services industry, as well as low interest rates and rising costs, we transferred additional services from regional headquarters to our captive Business Delivery Centers (BDCs) around the world in 2016.
+This meant that we reduced the number of positions in regional headquarters while at the same time moving functions and services to our BDCs, which now account for 18 percent of our workforce.
+Targeted training to further enhance the expertise and management skills of our employees provides increased career development opportunities and helps us to attract and retain the best talent for our BDCs, actively strengthening their role by assigning them functions with greater responsibility.